 Your skin pigmentation is determined mostly by melanin—the pigment that determines the color of your skin, eyes, and hair.
-Melanin protects your DNA from the sun's damaging UV rays, which can cause wrinkles, sagging, and even skin cancer.
+Melanin protects your DNA from the sun's damaging ultraviolet (UV) rays, which can cause wrinkles, sagging, dark spots (often called age spots), and even skin cancer.

 There are two types of melanin: eumelanin (a brownish-black pigment) and pheomelanin (a reddish-yellow pigment).
 In general, the more melanin your skin cells make, the darker your skin.

-Although people have a similar number of cells that can make melanin, the amount of melanin that these cells makes varies from person to person.
+Although people have a similar number of melanocytes—cells that can make melanin—the amount of melanin that these cells make varies from person to person.
 That's why there’s such variation in human skin color.

 Genetics of Skin Pigmentation